GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Results

-As noted in Sec.~\ref{sec:llhood}, however, the priors we adopt in our models are generally very broad compared to the results favored by the data, which we show explicitly in Appendix~\ref{app:priorless}.
+As noted in Sect.~\ref{sec:llhood}, however, the priors we adopt in our models are generally very broad compared to the results favored by the data, which we show explicitly in Appendix~\ref{app:priorless}.
 This shows that the posterior hypervolume dependence that we observe with our diagnostic is not limited to cases where the posterior parameter space spans the entire prior volume, but more generally to degenerate regions allowed by the data within sub-volumes of the prior space, especially when the true solution lies at the edge of the allowable hypervolume.
-This can be conditioned by a biased likelihood, which is partly at play in our example assuming Gaussianity, and also by the prior itself (the hypervolume region is the intersection of the models with allowable likelihoods that lie in the prior space).
-Also, even in cases where the model correctly recovers the true solution, meaning that the hypervolume is not skewed, a large spread when comparing with our diagnostic can indicate that the confidence of the model is overstated by posterior statistics (i.e. that the posterior hypervolume happens to have more models clustering around the true solution).
+This can be conditioned by a biased likelihood, which is partly at play in our example assuming Gaussianity, and also by the prior itself (noting the hypervolume region is the intersection of the models with allowable likelihoods that lie in the prior space).
+Also, even in cases where the model correctly recovers the true solution, meaning that the hypervolume is not skewed, a large spread when comparing with our diagnostic can indicate that the confidence of the model is overstated by posterior statistics (i.e., that the posterior hypervolume happens to have more models clustering around the true solution).
 In this way, our diagnostic based purely on the likelihood does not attempt to compute posterior statistics based on the relative abundance of models, as with typical Bayesian approaches, but merely computes the spread on a given quantity allowable within a likelihood threshold, and as a result will not be conditioned by these potential biases.

-As noted in Sec.~\ref{sec:llhood}, we have also included marginalized plots of parameters in a public repository for all mocks considered in this study.
-We note that individual parameters are well constrained in most cases with respect to the prior limits, and even in cases where this is not the case, physical quantities of interest, like the mass density in regions of interest, are insensitive to these degeneracies (c.f.
+As noted in Sect.~\ref{sec:llhood}, we also included marginalized plots of parameters in a public repository for all mocks considered in this study.
+We note that individual parameters are well constrained in most cases with respect to the prior limits, and even in cases where this is not the case, physical quantities of interest, such as the mass density in regions of interest, are insensitive to these degeneracies (c.f.
 Appendix~\ref{app:priorless}).